 - Cyclical unemployment occurs when there is not enough demand for goods and services in the economy at large to provide jobs for everyone.
 This is a natural result of capitalism.

-The current national unemployment rate is 3.7%.
-According to the National Conference of State Legislatures (NCSL), the unemployment rate varies between states, ranging from 2.10% to 6.40%.
+As of December 2019, the national unemployment rate is 3.6%.
+The unemployment rate varies between states, ranging from 2.30% to 6.10%.
 In general, the current unemployment rates in the states are lower than they were in 2018, with only a few exceptions.

-In 2019, Alaska has the highest unemployment rate of 6.40%.
+Alaska has the highest unemployment rate of 6.10%.
 This, however, is lower than its 2018 unemployment rate of 7.30%.
+Alaska is in a statewide recession and has seen the fastest rate of job losses since 2015.
 The higher unemployment rates can be attributed to the seasonality of jobs, the natural frictional unemployment, and the population that lives a subsistence lifestyle.